yunzhi-teng/CNSLAM/README.md

 *\[WARNING\] There are lots of comments in the code without cleaning now, some for debugging, some for other function.
 Sorry for your reading.*
 ## Dependency
 *Each module differs*
-*LVO, Tslam use opencv's interface.*
+*Level 3 : LVO, Tslam use opencv's interface.*
-*Other 3D vision algorithms are building from scratch (using linear algebra library eigen)*
+*Level 2 : Other 3D vision algorithms are building from scratch (using linear algebra library eigen)*
+*Level 1 : numerical math methods(eg. matrix decompose) implemented by myself*
 - ceres for optimization
 - pcl for point cloud visualization
 - opencv